-Communication cycle example
+Communication cycle examples

-The communication cycles starts with the sender and ends with the receiver.
-Similarly, the above diagram shown can be explained with the following example:
+The communication cycle starts with the sender and ends with the receiver.
+Similarly, the above diagram shown can be explained with the following examples:

-- Sender: Sarah wants to share information about an upcoming project with her colleague, john. - Encoding: Sarah processes the information in her mind and translates it into a message using, tone of voice, any body language.
+- Sender: Sarah wants to share information about an upcoming project with her colleague, John. - Encoding: Sarah processes the information in her mind and translates it into a message using words, tone of voice, and body languages. - Message: Sarah verbally communications the details of the project to John, explaining its objectives, timeline, and tasks involved.

-- Message: Sarah verbally communicates the details of the project to john, explaining its objectives, timeline, and tasks involved. - Chanel: Sarah delivers the message through a face to-face conversation with john. - Reception: john receives the message, paying attention to Sarah's words, tone of voice, and nonverbal cues. - Decoding: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - Feedback: john responds to Sarah, asking clarifying question or providing his thoughts and suggestions on the project. - Channel: john conveys his feedback through verbal communication, continuing the conversation. - Reception: Sarah receives john's feedback, paying attention to his words, tone, and nonverbal cues. - Decoding: Sarah receives john's feedback, understanding his perspective and incorporating his suggestion, if applicable. - Response: Sarah replies to john's feedback, addressing any queries or concerns and discussing further steps.
+- Channel: Sarah delivers the message through a face-to-face conversation with John. - Reception: John receives the message, paying attention to Sarah's words, tone of voice and nonverbal cues. - Decoding: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - Feedback: John responds to Sarah, asking clarifying questions or providing his thoughts and suggestions on the project. - Channel: John conveys his feedback through verbal communication, continuing the conversation. - Reception: Sarah receives John's feedback, paying attention to his words, tone, and nonverbal cues - Decoding: Sarah mentally processes John's feedback, understanding his perspective and incorporating his suggestions, if applicable. - Response: Sarah replies to John's feedback, addressing any queries or concern and discussing further steps.

-Feedback elements of the communication cycle:

-In the communication cycle, the element of feedback refers to the receiver's response or reaction to the message sent by the sender.
+Feedback elements of the communication In the communication cycle, the element of feedback refers to the receiver's response or reaction to the message sent by the sender.
 Here are the key elements of feedback in the communication cycle:

-- Receivers' response: feedback involves the receiver providing a response or reaction to the message they have received. - Understanding: feedback indicates whether the receiver has understood the message correctly. - Clarity: if the receiver provides feedback that they found the message unclear or confusing, it prompts the sender to reconsider their communication approach and improve the clarity of the message. - Confirmation: positive feedback or confirmation from the recipient indicates successful reception and comprehension of the message. - Questions and Queries: feedback can include questions are queries from the receiver seeking clarification or more information.
+- Receiver's Response: Feedback involves the receiver providing a response or reaction to the message they have received. - Understanding: Feedback indicates whether the receiver has understood the message correctly. - Clarity: If the receiver provides feedback that they found the message unclear or confusing, it prompts the sender to reconsider their communication approach and improve the clarity of the message. - Confirmation: Positive feedback or confirmation from the recipient indicates successful reception and comprehension of the message.

+- Questions and Queries: Feedback can include questions or queries from the receiver seeking clarification or more information.

-- Action or response: in certain situations, feedback may involve the receiver talking specific action or responding to the message in some way, indicating engagement with the communication. - Improvement and adaptation: feedback helps the sender to improve future communication by learning from the receiver's response.
+- Action or Response: In certain situations, feedback may involve the receiver taking specific actions or responding to the message in some way, indicating engagement with the communication.

+- Improvement and Adaptation:

+Feedback helps the sender to improve

+future communication by learning from

+the receiver's response.